ratschlab/metagraph/README.md

 ## Install

 ### Prerequisites
-- cmake 3.10
+- cmake 3.10 or higher
 - GNU GCC with C++17 (gcc-8 or higher), LLVM Clang (clang-7 or higher), or AppleClang (clang-1100.0.33.8 or higher)
 - HTSlib
-- boost, jemalloc, gperftools (optional)
+- boost, jemalloc 4.0.0 or higher, gperftools (optional)
 - Python 3 (for running integration tests)

 For compiling with **AppleClang**, the prerequisites can be installed as easy as: